 - To be with others.
 We want to celebrate Atlanta’s youth, no matter the race, sexual orientation, religion or political affiliation.
 Learning and accepting differences has never been more important.
 As divisiveness and animosity threaten to strangle our democratic integrity, we work to do our part by inviting people from different backgrounds to speak and listen to each other.

-- To be with you.
-We engage in community involvement, because good journalism is about publishing for the people, and that can only be done in a meaningful way if we hang out.
+6. To be with you.
+We stay present in the community, because good journalism is about publishing for the people, and that can only be done in a meaningful way if we hang out.

 At Avant-Youth, we believe that knowledge is power.
 For years we have been disappointed in the mainstream media, more specifically with their lack of care in serving our society.
 Entertainment is clickbaity, news is misleading and information is often presented with a hidden agenda.
 Do we know what we need to know for a happy life?
 Is anything true these days?

 These questions matter, and we care a lot about young people like ourselves that have struggled from a lack of answers.
 We want (and will deliver) news and information you can act on.